magicmarie/bookameal-react/README.md

 Type the command below at your terminal/console/command prompt to run tests.

 ```
-$ npm test
+$ yarn test
 ```

 ## For test coverage

 ```
-$ npm test -- -coverage
+$ yarn test -- -coverage
 ```

 ## Live APP

-Follow this ... to see the app in live production
+Follow this [link](https://book-a-meal-react.herokuapp.com/) to see the app in live production